 Pro Tip: For other things to see and do near Lake George, consider a day trip to Saratoga Springs or another quaint town in Upstate New York.

-Where To Eat In Lake George
+Best Restaurants In Lake George

 The Boathouse Restaurant

-Family owned for more than three decades, The Boathouse Restaurant on Lake George is fun and family friendly.
+Family-owned for more than three decades, The Boathouse Restaurant on Lake George is fun and family-friendly.
 Enjoy a glass of wine or sip a cocktail as you watch the boats sail by, or linger over a delicious, seasonally inspired meal featuring the best locally sourced ingredients.

 The Inn At Erlowest